 The system is able to conquer data interference from a wide range of artillery, movement, and weather conditions.
 These signals are processed in real-time and extract required information for gunners in order for them to complete their missions successfully.

 The advanced algorithms and state-of-the-art hardware come together to handle all of the detection, location and tracking of targets.
 It has the ability to locate enemy weapons and transmit this data to the counter fire elements for a retaliatory strike, before the target moves or escapes.

 This is one of the key features of this radar.
 It uses a passive phased array along with the excellent sidelobe levels.
 The complete system is mounted on a TATRA vehicle, built to operate and excel in all terrains and weather conditions.

 WLR is a joint project by radar house LRDE (DRDO) and Bharat Electronics (BEL), developed to fulfill the long-time necessity of the Indian Army.

 4. Secondary Surveillance Radars

 Often overlooked, the secondary surveillance radars tend to play a major role on the battlefield, even if they are never used.
 It is always necessary to have a backup system in case the primary is destroyed or in other ways incapacitated.
 The top features include:

-Solid-state transmitter, state of art component, RDP Interface (LAN / RS 422 / RS 232), menu driven control unit, and target report available on control unit.
+Solid-state transmitter, state of art component, RDP Interface (LAN / RS 422 / RS 232), menu-driven control unit, and target report available on the control unit.